nimpo/GreyWolfsScoutsBeamerTheme/README.md

    the borders for spacing consistency.
 NB there are strict branding rules on the spacing and use of scout logos please respect these.

+:  Edit (2021-02-15) Since writing this README file the Scout Brand Centre has published some of the logos in a publicly accessible archive:
+   <https://docs.scoutsbrand.org.uk/logos.zip> along with the general guidelines
+   <https://docs.scoutsbrand.org.uk/guidelines.pdf>.
+This theme will, however,
+   continue to use the derived RGB borderless logos for technical reasons.
+The publication of these logos is very welcome as it makes publishing this theme clearer.

 ## Installation
 This package is designed to be installed in a standalone location or used via a cloud service such as overleaf.com.
 While it *is* possible to install